 What is hepatitis B?

 Hepatitis B is a liver disease caused by the hepatitis B virus (HBV).
-The virus can cause lifelong infection, cirrhosis (scarring) of the liver, liver cancer, liver failure and death.
+The virus can cause an acute (short-term) or chronic (long-term) infection, cirrhosis (scarring) of the liver, liver cancer, liver failure and death.

 Who gets hepatitis B?

-- live in the same house with someone who has lifelong (chronic) HBV infection
+- People who live with someone who has hepatitis B

 How is the virus spread?